 The Summer Sandals

 Beyond the trainer revival, nowhere has the shift towards comfort-first been seen more than in sandals.
-Birkenstock has the lion's share here, with its two-strap Arizona style dominating every season (with a fresh pedi for summer, with chunky socks for winter) but Teva and Ancient Greek Sandals are both worthy investments for sandals you can wear from the pool to a sunny plaza in styles that won't date.
+Birkenstock has the lion's share here, with its two-strap Arizona style dominating every season (with a fresh pedi for summer, with chunky socks for winter) but Teva sandals are also a worthy investment.
+Both, sandals you can wear from the pool to a sunny plaza in styles that won't date.

 The Trench Coat

 The trench coat needs no introduction.
-Though the classic belted style is perfect for those wanting a defined silhouette, we're enjoying the loose-fitting iterations coming from Alexachung for Barbour and Studio Nicholson.
-Nab a vintage Burberry number from Brick Lane or eBay and wear with everything from midi dresses and boots to tailored trousers and tees.
+Though the classic belted style is perfect for those wanting a defined silhouette, we're loving Everlane's loose-fitting design.
+Wear yours with everything from midi dresses and boots to tailored trousers and tees.

 The Tailored Trouser

 Thanks to a slew of contemporary brands, tailored trousers have thrown off their stuffy and restrictive connotations.
-Mara Hoffman makes the smartest and sleekest pieces in a wide range of sizes while Jigsaw's pleated styles are tempting us away from our trusty denim.
 Go suited and booted if you please but a tailored trouser looks as good with a white tee and silver jewellery as it does with a crew-neck knit.

 If gold isn't your thing, simple silver pieces work equally well with just about everything in your wardrobe.
 From super thin snake chains to no-need-to-take-them-out sleeper hoops, see Daisy, Maria Black, Missoma and Astrid & Miyu for the cream of the crop.